Star Wars: Battlefront: Star Wars: Battlefront III

-On September 29, 2006, Computer and Video Games made an unconfirmed claim that Free Radical Design was developing the third game in the Star Wars: Battlefront series, titled Star Wars: Battlefront III.
+On September 29, 2006, Computer and Video Games made an unconfirmed claim that Free Radical Design was developing a third game in the Star Wars: Battlefront series, titled Star Wars: Battlefront III.
 In June 2008, Kotaku allegedly received information from a former LucasArts employee that Star Wars: Battlefront III was in the creation process.
 On October 2, Activision Blizzard filed a classification with the Australian Office of Film and Literature Classification listing Star Wars: Battlefront III for the Nintendo DS with a PG rating for mild animated violence, equivalent to the ESRB's Everyone 10+ rating.
 However, that same month, Free Radical Design announced that they lost the rights to develop Star Wars: Battlefront III; the game at that point had been in development for two years.
 Several years later, Free Radical Design co-founder Steve Ellis said Battlefront III was "pretty much done" in 2008, but that it was effectively canned when LucasArts could not commit to "spend big" on marketing it.
 However, GameSpot quoted an unnamed LucasArts employee involved with the project who said Free Radical could not devote sufficient resources to the game and regularly missed deadlines.
 A former Free Radical Design employee said some of the technology Free Radical developed for the game, specifically the contiguous game environment from planet surface into space, "is dying with us".

-During and after the game's development, screenshots, and gameplay footage became accessible to the public.
+During and after the game's development, screenshots and gameplay footage became accessible to the public.
 In December 2008, Star Wars character renders bearing a Battlefront III watermark surfaced from a laid-off Free Radical employee.
 The following month, gameplay footage was leaked from a November 2008 Free Radical in-house showing of Battlefront III footage.
 The footage was pulled from IGN after LucasArts demanded its removal.
 On April 1, 2012, a user on the game journalist website Betagames discovered Star Wars models and textures buried in Resident Evil: Operation Raccoon Citys archives; PC Gamers Tom Senior speculated that these could have been from Battlefront III.
 Also in April 2012, Past to Present revealed pre-alpha footage of Free Radical Design's Battlefront III.
 YouTube videos showing the game's rough state received media attention from outlets such as Joystiq, Kotaku, and Shacknews.

-In December 2024, 16 years after the game's cancelation, a Wii build of the game was publicly released by the Free Radical Archive.
+In December 2024, sixteen years after the game's cancelation, a Wii build of Battlefront III was publicly released by the Free Radical Archive.
 The build in question was dated just a week before the game's ultimate cancelation.
-Among the many notable features included in the build included a Jedi Fighter flying from Coruscant to a space battle, which would have improved the immersion of space battles from the previous entries in the series.
+Among the many notable features included in the build was a Jedi Fighter flying from Coruscant to a space battle, which would have improved the immersion of space battles from the previous entries in the series.